When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • menstruation;

-• the presence of bleeding or;
+• presence of bleeding or;

 • any processes of inflammation in the body, especially those related to the reproductive system;